 - Test Strips are the most basic and easiest-to-use water testing kits.
-They come with a set of single-use strips to dip into your water sample.
-The strips change color based on the presence of certain chemicals or contaminants in the water.
+They come with single-use strips to dip into your water sample.
+The strips change color based on certain chemicals or contaminants in the water.

 - Digital Test Kits use electronic sensors to measure the levels of certain chemicals or contaminants in the water.
 They provide more accurate and detailed results than test strips or drop test kits.